CyberShadow/ae/utils/sd/README.md

 - `handleNumeric`
   - represents a text string representing a number of unspecified size or precision, as it appears in the input
   - -> [Array context](#array-context)
-- `handleArrayOf!T`
-  - represents an array of raw values of type `T` (if the source can provide them and the sink can accept them)
-  - `canHandleArrayOf` must be defined and `canHandleArrayOf!T` must be `true`
-  - if present and enabled for `T`, takes precedence over `handleArray`
-  - otherwise, has the same arguments and behaves the same as `handleArray`
 - `handleArray`
   - represents an array of non-specific values
   - -> [Array context](#array-context)